 He exhaled loudly, giving my hand a squeeze.
 "Probably everything that just ran through your mind."

-When my can of hairspray clattered to the floor, I almost stamped my foot.
+When my can of hairspray clattered to the floor, I almost kicked it on purpose.

 I kept dropping things: my hairbrush, my toothbrush, my eye shadow brush, all due to my non-stop shaking hands.
 Considering I only had a few hours of sleep at the max and a cloudy feeling in my head that wouldn't go away, I thought the few cups of coffee I'd consumed throughout the day would have been beneficial.